How to Create Social Media Content That is Engaging, Easy to Produce, and Affordable

 - Lumen5 – The free plan lets you create three videos per month from your blog posts or written content.

-- Giphy – A popular GIF sharing network.
-You can publish GIFs others shared or upload and publish your own GIFs.
+- Giphy – A popular GIF-sharing network.
+You can publish GIFs that others have shared, or upload and publish your own GIFs.

 Social Media Planning and Publishing Tools

-- Buffer – An easy-to-use, comprehensive app that integrates with Feedly, a useful and handy add-on to supplement your native social media posts.
+- Buffer – An easy-to-use, comprehensive app that integrates with Feedly, a handy add-on to supplement your native social media posts.

 - Facebook’s Creator Studio

-- CoSchedule – Very powerful with many features.
+- CoSchedule – Powerful content scheduling app with many features.